ssharm1524/ImageOfTheDayWebscraper/README.md

 $crontab -e

 This opens vim.
 Hit "i" to enter insert mode.
 Pasted the following:

-# Set Nasa image of the day as background everyday at 12am
 0 0 \* \* \* bash "/Users/shivsharma/Local Repos/ImageOfTheDayWebScraper/imageToBackgroundScript.sh"